afondiel/computer-vision-challenge/README.md

 ## Usage

-Most code runs in Jupyter notebooks.
-Open them with `jupyter notebook/lab` or `Colab`.
-For `main.py` projects, use the provided command:
+Most projects are written in Jupyter notebooks, you can run the directly using `jupyter notebook/lab` or `Colab`.

+For projects with a `main.py` file, run the command below:

 ```
 python main.py